China Corporate Seals: What are they and how do they work?

 They increase protection In China, contractual documents require the handwritten signature of an authorized person or the seal of the company.
 While Chinese contract law states that a written contract is legally binding when it is signed, many still honour a seal more than a signature because sometimes there is uncertainty about whether an individual has the authority to sign on behalf of a company.

 How to get a company seal

-Corporate seals are made by designated seal making companies, then submitted to the Public Security Bureau in China for approval.
-Upon approval, the company must submit necessary documents in order to register an official seal.
+Corporate seals are made by designated seal-making companies, then submitted to the Public Security Bureau in China for approval.
+Upon approval, the company must submit the necessary documents in order to register an official seal.
 This generally includes:

 - The business license